-When it comes to improving processes like accounts payable vendor invoice management, the promise of automation and new technologies can be extremely compelling.
+When it comes to improving processes like accounts payable vendor invoice management, the promise of automation and digital transformation technologies can be extremely compelling.
 As implementation costs and timelines for new AP automation technologies continue to shrink, solutions become more flexible and user friendly and require less support from IT, getting up and running and achieving a substantial ROI is a real possibility for companies of virtually any size, in any industry.

 That doesn’t mean that there aren’t pitfalls or challenges to overcome.
 In fact, according to a recent Mckinsey and Co study, more than 70% of business transformation initiatives fail.
 Often, according to the study, the problem doesn’t lie with the technology or the complexity of implementation.
 The real problem is an age-old one: getting companies and their employees to embrace change and challenge themselves to think and act differently.